 "I'm not very hungry.
 I am, and I'm not.
 I am hollow, but this feeling seems less about food and more about Kat.
 At any rate, I do not want to eat."

-A tragic and beautifully crafted novel, The Delinquent Hero has sparked conversations across book clubs and reader communities—solidifying its place as one of the most talked about and memorable YA books of the decade.
+A beautifully crafted novel, The Delinquent Hero has sparked conversations across book clubs and reader communities.
+I wholeheartedly recommend this memorable YA book for teens facing tough problems.
 If Sadie left you breathless, The Delinquent Hero is an absolute must-read.

 Junior Missing by Khristina Chess